 Although in summer many people prefer to camp in Iceland, in winter this is not recommended, leaving just the option of either a Camper Van or traditional accommodation.

-In this section, we will tell you all the possible options for accommodation in Iceland, including a map where you can find the best hostels and campsites in Iceland.
+We have a specific article where we talk about the best areas to stay in Iceland.
+However, in this section, we will tell you all the possible options for accommodation in Iceland, including a map where you can find the best hostels and campsites in Iceland.

 Best hotels in Iceland